marcusbaer/webdev-presentations/SUSTAINABILITY_II.md

 - choose bundling carefully: for me it seems, sometimes we see bundler plugins as normal to solve issues that we would not have without bundlers (simplicity to break dependencies)
 - be aware of bundle overhead (1/3), virtualization, build pipelines (npm ci), stages
 - use caching of build tools to reduce build times
-- prefer JS over PHP as it is more efficient
+- prefer JS over PHP as it is 7 times more efficient (Rust is one of the most efficient)
 - at least use the latest PHP version: newer versions of PHP are not only faster but also use fewer server resources and therefore less energy

 - in contrast to my advice to use the features of modern clients (ES, module imports, CSS): Entwickle ressourcenschonende Applikationen, die auch auf älteren Geräten so lange wie möglich laufen!